Matthew Rose (journalist): Biography

 In 2000, Rose married Kimberley Ann Strassel in Buxton, Oregon.
 The couple have three children.
 They have since divorced.

 Career

 In 2016 Rose moved from being deputy Washington, D.C. bureau chief for the Wall Street Journal to become enterprise editor of the Journal.

+In that position, he helped oversee some of the newsroom’s most ambitious coverage, from daily news features to projects that won Pulitzer Prizes and Polk and Loeb awards.
+Notable examples include coverage of Donald Trump’s payoffs to Stormy Daniels and the Facebook Files series, which revealed how much the platform knows about the harm it causes.

 Notable articles

 Rose's 2004 essay on poet Felix Dennis, Felix Dennis, No Pro, Has Spotted His Foe: Poetry's Status Quo; He Likes Meter and Rhyme, Calls Free Verse a Crime And Dog Poems Sublime, was "much discussed.".

 In 2007 tensions between Rose and Jonathan Franzen drew attention.